 Types of Change Requests

-There are basically two types of change requests: inside the scope and outside the scope.
-An inside-the-scope change is one that involves small corrections to the existing requirement.
-There is little impact on the cost or schedule.
-But an outside scope change takes time to implement and will have a big impact on various aspects of the project.
+There are two types of change requests: inside the scope and outside the scope.
+An inside-the-scope change involves small corrections to the existing requirement.
+There’s little impact on the cost or schedule.
+But an outside-scope change takes time to implement and will have a big impact on various aspects of the project.

-Either way, a change request form is a tool to see what kind of change you’re dealing with, how it will impact the project and then whether it will be done or not.
+Either way, a change request form is a tool to see what kind of change you’re dealing with, how it will impact the project and then whether it will be done.
 It’s a way to manage the process by capturing the relevant information.

 A change request should be shared with the entire team.
 They can all respond to the three core questions at the heart of any change request: What is the change?
 What is the benefit?
 How important is it?